tocchan/guildhall/sd2/assignments/a10_rendertargets/README.md

 ## Rubric

-### [80%] Required
+### [90%] Required
-- [ ] Support creating arbitrary render targets (either fully defined and/or using a source texture to match)
+- [ ] 10%: Support creating arbitrary render targets (either fully defined and/or using a source texture to match)
-- [ ] `RenderContext` default backbuffer is now a custom render target matching the swap chain
+- [ ] 10%: `RenderContext` default backbuffer is now a custom render target matching the swap chain
-- [ ] Support `RenderContext::CopyTexture`
+- [ ] 10%: Support `RenderContext::CopyTexture`
-    - [ ] During `RenderContext::EndFrame`, copy the secondary render target to the swap chain backbuffer before Presenting
+- [ ] 10%: During `RenderContext::EndFrame`, copy the secondary render target to the swap chain backbuffer before Presenting
-- [ ] Support `RenderContext::ApplyEffect( ColorTargetView *out, TextureView2D *in, Material *mat )`
+- [ ] 20%: Support `RenderContext::ApplyEffect( ColorTargetView *out, TextureView2D *in, Material *mat )`
 - [ ] Pause Screen Implemented to spec and functional
-    - [ ] Pause screen applies a full screen effect of frame up to this point, with UI drawn over the effect
+    - [ ] 10%: Pause screen applies a full screen effect of frame up to this point, with UI drawn over the effect
-    - [ ] Effect transitions in (fades, desaturates, pixelates, etc...)
+    - [ ] 05%: Effect transitions in (fades, desaturates, pixelates, etc...)
-    - [ ] Effect transitions out
+    - [ ] 05%: Effect transitions out
+    - [ ] 10%: Pause screen consumes all input

 ### Penalties